Bartender Skills List and Examples

 Secondly, you can use these in your cover letter.
 In the body of your letter, you can mention one or two of these skills, and give a specific example of a time when you demonstrated those skills at work.

 Finally, you can use these skill words in your interview.
-Make sure you have at least one example for a time you demonstrated each of the top five skills listed below.
+Make sure you have at least one example of a time you demonstrated each of the top five skills listed below.

 Top Five Bartender Skills